Sajid Khan (director): Film director

+Film actor

-Khan acted in the movie Jhooth Bole Kauwa Kaate (1998).
+Khan has also acted in the movie Jhooth Bole Kauwa Kaate (1998).
 He also made a brief appearance in Main Hoon Na (2004), Mujhse Shaadi Karogi (2004) and Happy New Year (2014).

-His last project (as a screenwriter) was Housefull 4 (2019), and he has since taken a break from filmmaking being vexed by sexual harassment accusations.
-His comeback project is as a director of a yet to be titled film.

-Since October 2022, he participated in the Colors TV's reality show Bigg Boss 16.
-He walked out of the show on day 106 due to professional commitments.

 Personal life

 While filming Housefull 2 in 2011, Khan began a romantic relationship with actress Jacqueline Fernandez.
 The relationship attracted media coverage in India and there was speculation of an impending wedding.
 However, the relationship ended in May 2013.

 Allegations of sexual harassment

 In the wake of the MeToo movement in India, since October 2018, Sajid has been accused of sexual harassment by several female colleagues.
 Women who have accused Khan of sexual harassment include Mandana Karimi, Saloni Chopra, Rachel White, Simran Suri, Marina Kuwar, Aahana Kumra, Dimple Paula, Sherlyn Chopra, and journalist Karishma Upadhyay.
 The BBC television documentary Death in Bollywood (2021), which covers the suicide of Indian actress Jiah Khan, also included accusations of harassment against Khan on Jiah by her sister Karishma Khan.

 The Indian Film and Television Directors’ Association imposed a ban on Khan from directing films in light of the allegations.
 It was subsequently revoked a year later on 10 December 2019.

 Though he denied the allegations, Khan stepped down as the director of Housefull 4 (2019) and was eventually replaced by Farhad Samji, the co-director of Housefull 3 (2016).